Skip to main content

 Operating Mode

-• The operational principle involves loading a specified number of products onto the product bases and seal the climatic chamber.
+• The operational principle involves loading a specified number of products onto the product bases and sealing the climatic chamber.

 • Subsequently, the testing cycle is initiated, exposing the product to drastic temperature variations to evaluate its performance under adverse conditions.